DarqueWarrior/generator-team/README.md

     release
  ```

+If you want use yo team from the commandline, you can discover the parameters that are needed to call a subgenerator by using -h e.g.: `yo team:project -h`

+IMPORTANT: the organization name (-tfs parameter) must be the namepart of the organization as used in the url (i.e. dev.azure.com/**ORGANIZATION**/) not the full URL!

-If you only want to create a project in Azure DevOps you can call
+For example: if you only want to create a project in Azure DevOps you can call

 `yo team:project --applicationName $projectName --tfs $organizationName --pat $azureDevOpsPersonalAccessToken`

-*IMPORTANT: the organization name must be the name of organization as used in the url (i.e. dev.azure.com/ORGANIZATION/project) not the full URL, otherwise it will not work*
+If you want to add a pipeline to the create project, you can use

+`yo team:pipeline --applicationName $projectName --tfs $organizationName --pat $azureDevOpsPersonalAccessToken --type $appType --queue $agentQueue --target $deployTarget --azureSubId $azureSubscriptionId --servicePrincipalId $servicePrincipleID --servicePrincipalKey $servicePrincipalKey --azureSub $azureSubscriptionName --tenantId $azureAdTenantId`

 Another source for how to use yo team is at: [DonovanBrown.com](http://donovanbrown.com/post/yo-Team).